ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 The Hard Fork debate was essentially a complex [game of chicken](<https://en.wikipedia.org/wiki/Chicken_(game)>), and the forkers were led to believe they could only "win" if they doubled down on the idea that a chain split would not happen.
 So, they downplayed the possibility of a chain split and, to ensure a united front of confidence, intimidated and prevented others from making any plans to deal with one.

-Having drunk the [Kool-Aid](https://www.urbandictionary.com/define.php?term=drinking%20the%20kool-aid), many truly believed those warning a chain split could happen were either allied with The Hacker or Bitcoin Maximalists who wanted to see Ethereum die.
+Having drunk their own [Kool-Aid](https://www.urbandictionary.com/define.php?term=drinking%20the%20kool-aid), many truly believed those who were against a hard fork or were warning that a chain split could happen were either allied with The Hacker or Bitcoin Maximalists who wanted to see Ethereum die.
 As a result, forkers, fueled by a rational desire but misguided strategy to protect their wealth, were willing to spread and consume increasingly ridiculous propaganda that bolstered support for a Hard Fork, which created a vicious cycle that compounded the effect.

 The core misconception, which was reasonable at the time due to lack of past reference, was that the strategy of pretending a chain split would not happen would reduce the likelihood of a chain split happening.
 The hope was that if enough people could be influenced to abandon the unforked chain, it would die.
 As we know today, and after several prominent splits on other chains, this assumption has been proven incorrect, as it only takes a dedicated handful of individuals to continue a non-forked version of a blockchain, and market forces will merrily do the heavy lifting.